 The term “Pastor” was first used in the 14th century.

-Pastor as used by Catholics is known as a parish priest.
+A pastor, as used by Catholics, is known as a parish priest.
 Pastor denotes the head clergyman of the Catholic church or a minister or priest in charge of a church.

-Pastor is a person who exercises spiritual guidance over several people or members of the church.
-Pastor is the person who is in spiritual and jurisdictional charge of a parish, church, congregation, or community.
+A pastor is a person who exercises spiritual guidance over several people or members of the church.
+A pastor is a person who is in spiritual and jurisdictional charge of a parish, church, congregation, or community.

 Pastor has the necessary power and control to lead and guide religious services.
-Pastor will enable the management of church services and also help and direct others on the worshipping aspects.
+A pastor will enable the management of church services and help and direct others on worshipping.

-Pastor is a person who has been appointed as such or being conferred holy orders to conduct holy and prayerful services.
-Pastor will lead Sunday mass and other types of religious or solemn ceremonies.
+A pastor is a person who has been appointed as such or is being conferred holy orders to conduct religious and prayerful services.
+The pastor will lead Sunday mass and other religious or solemn ceremonies.

-Pastor may be used as a religious title also such for example Pastor John but this may be rare.
-The reason is the pastor is more used as a noun and not as a title or adjective.
+The pastor may be used as a religious title also, such as example, Pastor John, but this may be rare.
+The reason is that the pastor is more used as a noun than a title or adjective.

 What is Reverend?

-Reverend is derived from the Latin word “reverendus” which means “to stand in awe of” i.e. a feeling of reverential respect mixed with fear or wonder.
-In other words, something which is worthy of honor and respect.
+Reverend is derived from the Latin word “reverendus”, which means “to stand in awe of”, i.e. a feeling of reverential respect mixed with fear or wonder.
+In other words, something which is worthy of honour and respect.

 Reverend was first used in the 15th century.

 Reverend means a title for a member of the clergy.
-As Pastor means the head of the clergy, reverend means a title which is given to such clergy.
+As Pastor means the head of the church, reverend means a title given to such clergy.

-This may be synonymous with a title that is provided to someone from military or defense such as a major or colonel.
+This may be synonymous with a title provided to someone from the military or defence, such as a major or colonel.
 For example, it may be stated that “The service was led by the reverend John Davies.”

-Reverend with a surname alone such for example “reverend Davies” or using in a letter such for example, “Dear Rev. Mr. Davies” are considered as wrong or inappropriate usage of the title.
-The correct usage would be using “reverend John Davies” or “reverend Mr. Davies.”
+Reverend with a surname alone, such as “reverend Davies” or using it in a letter, such as “Dear Rev. Mr Davies”, is considered wrong or inappropriate usage of the title.
+The correct usage would be “reverend John Davies” or “reverend Mr Davies.”

-Reverend title denotes that the person has a substantial mastery and exposure in religious services of the church.
-A clergy which has a title of reverend will be able to solemnize more services than clergy/pastor who doesn’t have such title.
+The Reverend title denotes that the person has a substantial mastery and exposure to the religious services of the church.
+A clergy with the title of reverend will be able to solemnize more benefits than a clergy/pastor who doesn’t have such a title.

 Main Differences Between Pastor and Reverend